Pavlos Rakovitis: Death

 On 4 October 1910, Rakovitis was killed while he slept hidden in a barn by a former ally and fellow fighter named Mihail, who was bribed by the Young Turks to assassinate him.
 The bribed murderer had fled to Monastir but was quickly found and executed before the news got out that Rakovitis was killed.
 Pavlos Rakovitis was buried at a hidden location near the village so there wouldn't be proof of his death and prevent enemies from boldly taking control of the area.

 Legacy

 In 1960, a bust of Pavlos Rakovitis was erected in his birthplace of Kratero.

 In 1999, the "Pavlos Rakovitis" nature education and landscaping association was founded in Kratero.

-Many people from the region of Florina know of Pavlos Rakovitis and his glorious story, in fact the Society Of Kratero Melbourne, Australia and The Benevolent Association of Kratero in Toronto, Canada have him as their official logo, and are very proud to be associated with the defence of his people, village and Macedonia.
+Rakovitis is considered a folk hero, particularly by people from the region of Florina.
+The Society Of Kratero Melbourne, Australia and The Benevolent Association of Kratero in Toronto, Canada both use depictions of Rakovitis as their official logo.